After waiting at least two weeks for fermentation to complete, you can choose to verify with or without a hydrometer.

 How to check to see if homebrew beer fermentation is complete

 In all cases, a hydrometer is the preferred tool to verify that your homebrew beer has finished fermenting.
+They will usually be included in beer making kits.

 Fun fact, some thermometers, especially older models, also contained mercury.
 This type of thermometer was invented by Mr. (Daniel Gabriel) Fahrenheit himself in 1714.
 A hydrometer is not a thermometer, they just share a common metal.
 The hydrometer was “formally” invented by William Nicholson in 1790.
 However, similar instruments date back to ancient Greece.
 The modern hydrometer was developed based on the Archimedes’ Principle, a physical law of buoyancy.